Richard Gingras: Boards and honors

 In the fall of 2012, he was recognized by Louisiana State University with the Manship Prize for contributions to the evolution of digital media.
 In May 2013, he gave the commencement speech at West Virginia University for the Reed School of Journalism.

 In 2013, he was a subject of the digital media oral history project produced by the Joan Shorenstein Center on the Press, Politics and Public Policy at Harvard University.
 In the fall of 2015, he gave the commencement address at the Manship School of Communications at Louisiana State University.

+In 2025 he was appointed as chair of the board of Canadian digital publisher Village Media.

 Personal life

 In February 2003, he launched a satirical website called the Total Information Awareness Gift Shop in response to the disclosure of a secret surveillance project managed by John Poindexter within the US Defense Department.
 According to Gingras all revenue from sales have been contributed to the American Civil Liberties Union ACLU.

-Upon giving a commencement speech at West Virginia University he was introduced as “Google's own 'burning man'”.
-This is an apparent reference to the complex fires Gingras is known to build on the northern California coast.
+Upon giving a commencement speech at West Virginia University he was introduced as "Google's own 'burning man'."
+This was an apparent reference to the complex fires Gingras is known to build on the northern California coast.
 Gingras gave a talk about the fires at a Newsfoo Unconference in November 2013.